Sandalf/CYK/README.md

 D1 -> SR

-C1 -> l
+Cl -> l

 # Test Data
-Here are some string accepted or rejected by the grammar
+Here are some strings accepted and rejected by the grammar.

 | Accepted        | Not Accepted |
 |-----------------|--------------|